globalwordnet/globalwordnet.github.io/about-gwa/the-board.md

 The list of previous members is currently very incomplete!

-Piek and Christiane founded the Global Wordnet Association and were Co-presiddents from 2000 to 2021, when they passed the baton.
+Piek and Christiane founded the Global Wordnet Association and were Co-presidents from 2000 to 2021, when they passed the baton.